Physicians have the Hippocratic Oath to "First, do no harm", attorneys have a Creed of...

 Turning Raw Scores Into Enrollment Management Strategy

-Unfortunately, those raw number isn't very useful unless we know how they rank compared to other students.
-Consequently, we convert the raw score into a predictive model rank by ranking all of the records from highest to lowest, and by categorizing them into 10 deciles, or "buckets".
+Unfortunately, those raw numbers aren't very useful unless we know how they rank compared to other students.
+Consequently, we convert the raw score into a predictive model rank by ranking all of the records from highest to lowest, and by categorizing them into 10 deciles, or "buckets."
 Students in bucket 1 or more likely to exhibit the target enrollment behavior than students in bucket 10.

 When placed on a gains chart, the data looks something like this:

 These are data from a Graduate Program Inquiry Model from when our founder was the Vice President of Enrollment Management at Tiffin University several years ago.
 Notice that students in Model Rank 1 (Bucket 1) are predicted to apply at a rate of 63.1% and enroll at a rate of 40.1%.
 Meanwhile, students in Bucket 5 are expected to apply at a rate of 7.7% and enroll at a rate of 1.3%.